-CITY OF) ISLAND OF GUAM) SS. first duly sworn, deposes and says that: tate name of affiant signing below], being 1.
-The name of the offering firm or individua l is [state name of offeror company] [state one of the following: the offeror, a partner of the offeror, an off identified bid or proposal.
-To the best of affiant's knowledge, neither af representatives, agents, subcontractors, or employees have vio gratuities and kickbacks set forth in 2 GAR Division 4 § 11107 offeror, not to violate the prohibition against gratuities and kick 11107(e). lated, are violating the prohibition against (e).
-Further, affiant promises, on behalf of 3.
-To the best of affiant's knowledge, neither affiant, nor any of the offeror's officers, representatives, agents, subcontractors, or employees have offered, given or agreed to give, any government of Guam employee or former government employee, any payment, gift, kickback, gratuity or offer of employment in connection with the offeror's proposal.
-I make these statements on behalf of myself as a rep hte offeror's officers, representatives, agents, subcontractors, and Signature of or ne of the following: Offeror, if the offeror is an individual; Partner, if the offeror is a partnershhip; Officer, if the offeror is a corporation.
-Subscribed and sworn to before me this, 20 NOTARY PUBLIC My commission expires, AG Procurement Form 004 (Jul.
+CITY OF)

+ISLAND OF GUAM) ss.)

+[state name of affiant signing below], being

+first duly sworn, deposes and says tha t:

+1. The name of the off Fering firm or individual is [state name of offeror company] Affiant is [state one timer of the offeror, an officer of the offeror] making the foregoing

+identified bid or proposal.
+2. To the best of affiant' representatives, agents, subcontractor gratuities and kickbacks set forth in 2 ther of the offeror, an officer of the offeror] making the foregoing is knowledge, neither affiant, nor any of the offeror's officers, is, or employees have violated, are violating the prohibition against GAR Division 4 § 11107(e).
+Further, affiant promises, on behalf of against gratuities and kickbacks as set forth in 2 GAR Division 4 §

+representatives, agents, subcontractor 's knowledge, neither affiant, nor any of the offeror's officers, ors, or employees have offered, given or agreed to give, any rmer government employee, any payment, gift, kickback, gratuity or ith the offeror's proposal.

+behalf of myself as a representative of the offeror, and on behalf of agents, subcontractors, and employees.

+Signature of one of the following:

+Offeror, if the offeror is an individual; Partner, if the offeror is a partnershhip; Officer, if the offeror is a corporation.

+Subscribed and sworn to before me

+this day of, 20

+NOTARY PUBLIC My commission expires

+AG Procurement Form 004 (Jul.
 12, 2010)